 Caring for the fry of Polar parrot cichlid is very easy.

 Does Polar Parrot Cichlid Eat Their Babies?

 The Parent fish will take care of the fry after they hatch out of their eggs.
-The Polar parrots are some of the best parents among all the freshwater fish.
-The parents start by fanning the egg and will fight every intruder regardless of their size.
+Polar parrots are some of the best parents among all freshwater fish.
+The parents start by fanning the egg and will fight every intruder regardless of its size.